Dufferin Island

-Dufferin Island is an island on the Central Coast of British Columbia, Canada.
-It is located on the south side of Seaforth Channel just northwest of Bella Bella.
-Dufferin Island was named in 1876 by Captain Chatfield and the officers of HMS Amethyst after Frederick Hamilton-Temple-Blackwood.
+Dufferin Island is an island on the Central Coast of British Columbia, Canada, on the south side of Seaforth Channel just northwest of Bella Bella.
+It was named in 1876 by Captain Chatfield and the officers of HMS Amethyst after Frederick Hamilton-Temple-Blackwood.

 Dufferin Island is part of a volcanic area called the Milbanke Sound Group which includes several monogenetic cinder cones.
 Holocene basaltic lava flows from Dufferin Island overlie adjacent beach deposits.